dylanpinn/FIT3003/lectures/lecture-01.md

     - Structured data
     - Unstructured data
 - A Data Warehouse
-  - Large, centralised database for storign data from transaction processing systems
+  - A large, centralised database for storing data from transaction processing systems
 - Provides a data storage layer that provides:
   > "...a **subject-oriented, integrated, time-variant, and non-volatile**